Sign In / Sign Out

 DOCTORAL PROGRAM APPLICATION PROCESS

 To apply to the doctoral programs in psychology, download and review the Doctoral Program Admission Instructions and Checklist.
 Note that the academic plan code for the Quantitative program is LAPSYQUPHD.
-The academic plan code for the other five areas is LAPSYCHPHD (Behavioral Neuroscience, Clinical Psychology, Cognitive Science, Developmental Psychology, and Social Psychology).
+The academic plan code for the other five areas is LAPSYCHPHD (Behavioral Neuroscience and Comparative Psychology, Clinical Psychology, Cognitive Science, Developmental Psychology, and Social Psychology).

 The Doctoral Program Admission Instructions and Checklist provides details and a step-by-step overview to ensure you have successfully completed your application.
 For the most commonly requested information about our doctoral program click the FAQs link for frequently asked questions.